yggdrasil-network/yggdrasil-network.github.io/installation.md

 Yggdrasil can be downloaded for major platforms from our [GitHub Releases](https://github.com/yggdrasil-network/yggdrasil-go/releases) page.
 Additionally, installation guides are available for the following platforms/distributions.

+Once you have installed Yggdrasil, take a look at:

+- [Configuration](configuration.md) — information about configuring Yggdrasil
+- [Public Peers](https://github.com/yggdrasil-network/public-peers) — public nodes to connect to
+- [Public Services](services.md) — services running inside the Yggdrasil Network

 ## Linux

 Yggdrasil is well supported on Linux.
 There are a number of distribution packages and additional installation instructions available: